 How are practices working?

-Most practices had started to introduce telephone triage before the pandemic and, although circumstances sped up adoption in some areas, this is now how most practices work and will in the future.
+Most practices had started to introduce telephone triage before 2020 and, although the pandemic sped up adoption in some areas, this is now how most practices work and will in the future.

 Appointment requests and other queries are triaged by a trained call handler to identify the right member of staff to see the patient through the right type of appointment.